chris-hoffmann/disaster_response/README.md

 1. `cls_report.pkl` contains the classification report, which lists the precision, recall and F1 score for each class as well as the average values
 1. `confusion_matrix.npy` contains the confusion matrices for each class

-Further details on the model's hyperparameters and its performace on the test set are summarized in the notebook [`model_details.ipynb`](https://github.com/chris-hoffmann/disaster_response/models/model_details.ipynb).
+Further details on the model's hyperparameters and its performace on the test set are summarized in the notebook [`/code/model_details.ipynb`](https://github.com/chris-hoffmann/disaster_response/models/model_details.ipynb).

-The subfolder `/app` in `/code` contains material for creating the web application.
-In it you find `runapp.py`, which allows for running the application locally.
-The folder `/app/templates` contains html files for the frontend.
-Note that the design of the user interface relies on the Bootstrap framework.
+The folder `/code/app` contains material for creating the web application.
+In it you find `runapp.py`, which allows for running the application locally, and the subfolder `/templates` that contains the html files for the frontend.
+Note that the design of the user interface takes advantage of the Bootstrap framework.

 ## Dependencies